bravecollective/neucore-api-php/docs/Api/ApplicationApi.md

 Return groups of the alliance.

-Needs role: app<br>Returns only groups that have been added to the app as well.
+Needs role: app-groups.<br>Returns only groups that have been added to the app as well.

 ### Example
 ```php